 This fall we’re offering some new courses and instructors, and additional morning, afternoon and evening class times.

-From a romp through American history and how to write a children’s book to conspiracy theories in art history and music’s power to soothe your mood, we are confident you will find a course that interests you.
+From a romp through American history to conspiracy theories in art history and music’s power to soothe your mood, we are confident you will find a course that interests you.

 Intended for adults with inquiring minds, the Lifelong Learning Institute offers learning for the time of your life because we believe you should keep on learning no matter what time of life you are in, and that you should have the time of your life doing it!